igbedo/microservices-architectures/README.md

 # Fundamentals of Microservices course page

-This site contains the content and labs for the Fundamentals of Istio course.
+This site contains the content and labs for the Microservices Application Architecture

 ## [Course Content](http://bit.ly/fun-istio-slides)